 Crystal Creek Reservoir History

 The Crystal Creek Reservoir was dammed in 1935 to supply water for Colorado Springs and its surrounding towns.
-The North Slope Recreation Area was opened in 1992, allowing for visitors to responsibly enjoy the alpine waters.
+The North Slope Recreation Area was opened in 1992, allowing visitors to responsibly enjoy the alpine waters.

 Today, the North Slope Recreation Area is maintained by the Colorado Division of Wildlife in conjunction with the National Forest Service.
 In 2019, maintenance on the North Slope Dam temporarily drained the Crystal Creek Reservoir.